-The chart below illustrates the difference in ARM and Libor rates from 2005 through today.
+The chart below illustrates the difference in ARM and LIBOR rates from 2005 through 2020.

 After the reset, the rate will increase as LIBOR does.
 That means your money payment could suddenly skyrocket after the initial five-year period is up.
 If LIBOR rose to 2.5% during that time, then your new interest rate would rise to 4.5% or 5.0%.
 The historical LIBOR rate reveals that LIBOR increased in 2006 and 2007.
 It triggered many mortgage defaults that led to the subprime mortgage crisis.